paritytech/prdoc/README.md

     Usage: prdoc [OPTIONS] [COMMAND]

     Commands:
       generate  Generate a new file.
 It will be saved by default unless you provide --dry-run.
-The `generate` command will fail if the target file already exists check     Check one or MORE `prdoc` files for validity scan      Scan a directory for prdoc files based on their name load      Load one or more prdoc
+The command will fail if the target file already exists check     Check one or more prdoc files for validity scan      Scan a directory for prdoc files based on their name load      Load one or more prdoc
       help      Print this message or the help of the given subcommand(s)